Acorus: Taxonomy

 Although the family Acoraceae was originally described in 1820, since then Acorus has traditionally been included in Araceae in most classification systems, as in the Cronquist system.
 The family has recently been resurrected as molecular systematic studies have shown that Acorus is not closely related to Araceae or any other monocot family, leading plant systematists to place the genus and family in its own order.
 This placement currently lacks support from traditional plant morphology studies, and some taxonomists still place it as a subfamily of Araceae, in the order Alismatales.
 The APG III system recognizes order Acorales, distinct from the Alismatales, and as the sister group to all other monocots.
 This relationship is confirmed by more recent phylogenetic studies.
 Treatment in the APG IV system is unchanged from APG III.

 Species

 In older literature and on many websites, there is still much confusion, with the name Acorus calamus equally but wrongfully applied to Acorus americanus (formerly Acorus calamus var. americanus).

-As of July 2014, the Kew Checklist accepts only 2 species, one of which has three accepted varieties:
+The Kew Checklist accepts 4 species within the genus Acorus: